-- 1. Read the safety information beginning on page v, and "Installation guidelines" on page 7. - 2.
-Turn off the server and peripheral devices and disconnect all external cables and power cords; then, remove the side cover.
+1. Read the safety information beginning on page v and "Installation guidelines" on page 7.

+- 2. Turn off the server and peripheral devices and disconnect all external cables and power cords; then, remove the side cover.
 See "Removing the side cover" on page 10. - 3.
 Follow the cabling instructions, if any, that come with the adapter.
 Route the adapter cables before you install the adapter. - 4.
 Follow the instructions that come with the adapter to set jumpers or switches, if any. - 5.
 Remove the frame-support bracket.
-See "Removing and installing the support bracket" on page 12.

-- 6. Rotate the rear adapter-retention bracket to the open (unlocked) position and remove it from the server.
-Rotate the front adapter-support bracket to the open position.
+See "Removing and installing the support bracket" on page 12. - 6.
+Rotate the rear adapter-retention bracket to the open (unlocked) position and remove it from the server.
+Rotate the front adapter-retention bracket to the open position.
 If you are installing a smaller adapter, remove only the rear adapter-retention bracket. - 7.
 Remove the expansion-slot cover.
 From the rear of the server, press on the slot cover.
 Grasp it and pull it out of the expansion slot.
-Store it in a safe place for future use.

-- a.
-If you are installing an adapter into slot 3, move the expansion-slot cover with the SCSI knockout to a vacant adapter slot. - b.
-Expansion-slot covers must be installed on all vacant slots.
+Store it in a safe place for future use. - Note: Expansion-slot covers must be installed on all vacant slots.
 This maintains the electronic emissions standards of the server and ensures proper ventilation of server components. - 8.
 Touch the static-protective package containing the adapter to any unpainted metal surface on the server.
 Then, remove the adapter from the static-protective package.
 Avoid touching the components and gold-edge connectors on the adapter. - 9.
-If you are installing a full-length adapter, remove the blue adapter guide (if any) from the end of the adapter.

-10. Carefully grasp the adapter by the top edge or upper corners, and align it with the expansion-slot guides; then, press the adapter firmly into the expansion slot.
+Carefully grasp the adapter by the top edge or upper corners, and align it with the expansion slot guides; then, press the adapter firmly into the expansion slot.
 Move the adapter directly from the static-protective package to the expansion slot.

-Attention: Make sure that the adapter is correctly seated in the expansion slot before you turn on the server.
-Incomplete installation of an adapter might damage the system board or the adapter.

-- Front adapterretaining bracket - 11.
-Connect required cables to the adapter.
+- 10. Connect required cables to the adapter.
 Route cables so that they do not block the flow of air from the fans.
-If you are installing an optional SCSI adapter, see "Cabling an optional SCSI adapter" on page 33 for additional information. - 12.
-If you have other adapters to install or remove, do so now. - 13.
-If you have installed a full-length adapter, rotate the front adapter-support bracket to the closed (locked) position. - 14.
-Reinstall the rear adapter-retention bracket; then, rotate the bracket to the closed (locked) position.

-Note: If any adapters in the server are large or have heavy cables attached to them, you can remove the rear adapter-retention bracket and secure all of the adapters with expansion-slot screws.
-The expansion-slot screws are stored on the frame-support bracket.

-15. If you have other options to install, do so now; otherwise, replace the frame-support bracket (see "Removing and installing the support bracket" on page 12) and go to "Completing the installation" on page 41.
+If you are installing an optional SCSI adapter, see "Cabling an optional SCSI adapter" on page 30 for additional information. - 11.
+If you have other options to install or remove, do so now. - 12.
+If you have installed a full-length adapter, rotate the front adapter-support bracket to the closed (locked) position. - 13.
+Reinstall the rear adapter-retention bracket; then, rotate the bracket to the closed (locked) position. - Note: If any adapters in your server are large or have heavy cables attached to them, you can remove the rear adapter-retention bracket and secure all of the adapters with expansion-slot screws.
+The expansion-slot screws are stored on the frame-support bracket. - 14.
+Replace the frame-support bracket.
+See "Removing and installing the support bracket" on page 12; then, go to "Completing the installation" on page 33.